MoneroKon/meta/policies/staff-travel.md

 All personal information should be redacted from invoice and supporting documents.

-Invoice will be reviewed and approved by majority vote in weekly planning meetings held in IRC/Matrix #monero-events.
+Invoice will be reviewed and approved by majority vote in weekly planning meetings held in IRC/Matrix #monerokon.

 Once approved, the Financial Committee (multisig wallet signers) will pay the invoice within 7 days of approval.